biocore/q2-qemistree/README.md

 ```

 This method performs two tasks:
 1. Generates a tree relating the MS1 features in these data based on molecular substructures predicted for MS1 features.
 This is of type `Phylogeny[Rooted]`.
-By default, we only use PUBCHEM fingerprints (total 489 molecular properties).
+By default, we only use PubChem fingerprints (total 489 molecular properties).
 Adding `--p-no-qc-properties` retains all (2936) the molecular properties in the contingency table.
+**Note**: The latest release of [SIRIUS](https://www.nature.com/articles/s41592-019-0344-8) uses PubChem version downloaded on 13 August 2017.
 2. Filters the MS1 features without fingerprints from the feature table such that the feature IDs in the feature table and the tree match.
 This is done because SIRIUS predicts molecular substructures for a subset of features (typically for 70-90% of all MS1 features) in an experiment (based on factors such as sample type, the quality MS2 spectra, and user-defined tolerances such as `--p-ppm-max`, `--p-zodiac-threshold`).
 The resulting feature table is also of type `FeatureTable[Frequency]`.

 Thus, using these steps, we can generate a tree (`demo-chemisTree.qza`) relating MS1 features in a mass-spectrometry dataset along with a matched feature table (`filtered-feature-table.qza`).
-These can be used as inputs to perform chemical phylogeny-based [alpha-diversity](https://docs.qiime2.org/2018.8/plugins/available/diversity/alpha-phylogenetic/) and [beta-diversity](https://docs.qiime2.org/2018.8/plugins/available/diversity/beta-phylogenetic/) analyses.
+These can be used as inputs to perform chemical phylogeny-based [alpha-diversity](https://docs.qiime2.org/2018.11/plugins/available/diversity/alpha-phylogenetic/) and [beta-diversity](https://docs.qiime2.org/2018.11/plugins/available/diversity/beta-phylogenetic/) analyses.